x981ux993n/NotYetRevoked/README.md

 **Automated Windows Driver Analysis Pipeline for LOLDriver Detection**

-A comprehensive Docker-based pipeline for analyzing Windows kernel drivers to identify potential "Living Off The Land" (LOL) drivers that can be abused for malicious purposes.
+A Docker based pipeline for analyzing Windows kernel drivers to identify potential "Living Off The Land" (LOL) drivers that can be abused for malicious purposes.
 This project combines pre-screening analysis with deep IDA Pro reverse engineering to systematically identify drivers with dangerous capabilities.

-## 🎯 Overview

 This pipeline implements a two-phase approach to driver analysis: